On Meta-Prompting: Abstract

 \section{Abstract}

-Certain statistical models are capable of interpreting input strings as instructions, or prompts, and carry out tasks based on them.
-Many approaches to prompting and pre-training these models involve the automated generation of these prompts.
-We call these approaches \emph{meta-prompting}, or prompting to obtain prompts.
-We propose a theoretical framework based on category theory to generalize and describe them.
-This framework is flexible enough to account for LLM stochasticity; and allows us to obtain formal results around task agnosticity and equivalence of various meta-prompting approaches.
-We experiment with meta-prompting in two active areas of model research: creativity and ideation.
-We find that user preference favors ($p < 0.01$) the prompts generated under meta-prompting, as well as their corresponding outputs, over a series of hardcoded baseline prompts that include the original task prompt.
-Using our framework, we argue that meta-prompting is more effective than basic prompting at generating desirable outputs.
+Modern large language models (LLMs) are capable of interpreting input strings as instructions, or prompts, and carry out tasks based on them.
+Unlike traditional learners, LLMs cannot use back-propagation to obtain feedback, and condition their output \emph{in situ} in a phenomenon known as in-context learning (ICL).
+Many approaches to prompting and pre-training these models involve the automated generation of these prompts, also known as \emph{meta-prompting}, or prompting to obtain prompts.
+However, they do not formally describe the properties and behavior of the LLMs themselves.
+We propose a theoretical framework based on category theory to generalize and describe ICL and LLM behavior when interacting with users.
+Our framework allows us to obtain formal results around task agnosticity and equivalence of various meta-prompting approaches.
+Using our framework and experimental results we argue that meta-prompting is more effective than basic prompting at generating desirable outputs.